LucaGuidoRegolini/Order-Management/README.md

 ### Typescript

-All aplication is make in typescript, a modern and powerfull lenguage
+All aplication is make in typescript, a modern and powerful language

 ### NodeJs

-The code runing in NodeJs, an open-source, cross-platform, back-end JavaScript runtime
+The code running in NodeJs, an open-source, cross-platform, back-end JavaScript runtime

 ### Docker